global-hydrodynamics/CaMa-Flood_v4/doc/CaMa-Flood_Guideline.md

 The global simulation is generally conducted at 15 arcmin (~25km) or 6 arcmin (~10km) which are not sufficient to describe the details at local scale.
 Therefore, CaMa-Flood provide demo script to downscale the result at coarse spatial resolution to high spatial resolution (e.g., 1min, 15sec, 3sec).
 Although, users can easily define the extent to be downscaled, we suggest the extent is smaller than 20deg by 20deg (if your target is 3sec) to avoid exceeding the integer limit.

+The sample script is prepaed for downscaling the results of sample simulation "test1", and you can change the setting by modifying the script.

 ```bash
 cd ../downscale_flddph
 cd src